-Crows and ravens are both corvids but they aren’t friends.
-Crows are smaller and can be preyed upon by the smarter and much more powerful ravens.
-So crows raise the alarm – if appropriate – when they see a raven.
+Crows and ravens are in the same family but they aren’t friends.
+Crows are smaller and sometimes preyed on by the smarter more powerful ravens, so crows raise the alarm – if appropriate – when they see a raven.

 I say “if appropriate” because crows are careful.
-If they think they can’t safely make a ruckus they show great respect and quietly leave the scene.
+If they don’t think they can safely make a ruckus they quietly leave the scene.
 But if the raven is at a disadvantage, watch out!

-The raven changed his tune and made a noise that sounded like a girl shouting “Ho!”
-If I hadn’t seen the raven do it I would have thought it was a girl calling to her companions from the hiking trail.
+The young raven was at a disadvantage so he changed his tune and called, “Ho!”
+I’d heard that sound the day before and thought it was a girl calling to her companions on the hiking trail.

 Ravens are great mimics so perhaps this one had listened to a real person.
 He called again, his parent returned and the crows quickly dispersed.

 His call for help worked, even though it was the sound of a human voice.